Fighting gas prices, US to release 50 million barrels of oil

 Republicans have also seized on Biden’s efforts to minimize drilling and support renewable energy as a reason for the decreased production, though there are multiple market dynamics at play as fossil fuel prices are higher around the world.

-Meanwhile, Biden and administration officials insist that tapping more oil from the reserve does not conflict with the president’s long-term climate goals, because this is a short-term fix to meet a specific problem, while climate policies are a long-term answer over decades.
+Biden and administration officials insist that tapping more oil from the reserve does not conflict with the president’s long-term climate goals, because this short-term fix meets a specific problem, while climate policies are a long-term answer over decades.

-They argue that because they are pushing to boost renewable energy, there will eventually be less dependence in the U.S. on fossil fuels.
+They argue that the administration’s push to boost renewable energy will eventually mean less dependence in the U.S. on fossil fuels.
 But that’s a politically convenient argument — in simple terms, higher prices reduce usage, and significantly higher gasoline prices could force Americans into less reliance on fossil fuels.

 The White House decision comes after weeks of diplomatic negotiations.
 Biden and President Xi Jinping of China talked over steps to counter tight petroleum supplies in their virtual meeting earlier this month and “discussed the importance of taking measures to address global energy supplies,” according to the White House.

-White House Press Secretary Jen Psaki said Monday evening the White House would keep tabs on the oil companies that “have made record profits” and will watch for price-gouging “when there’s a supply of oil or the price of oil is coming down and the price of gas is not coming down.”
+White House Press Secretary Jen Psaki said Monday evening the White House would keep tabs on the oil companies and watch for price-gouging “when there’s a supply of oil or the price of oil is coming down and the price of gas is not coming down.”

+AP writers Cathy Bussewitz and Charles Sheehan contributed from New York, Jill Lawless from London and Matthew Daly and Ellen Knickmeyer from Washington.